William, Prince of Wales: Early life

+William was the first child born to a prince and princess of Wales since Prince John was born to Prince George and Princess Mary (later King George V and Queen Mary) in July 1905.
+When he was nine months old, William accompanied his parents on their 1983 tour of Australia and New Zealand, marking his first trip overseas.
+It was also the first time that a royal baby had been taken on an overseas tour.
+Family photographs of William and his parents on the grounds of Government House in Auckland received significant global coverage.
+They have been credited as a major reason for the Buzzy Bee toy, which William had been playing with, becoming a New Zealand cultural icon.

 His younger brother, Prince Harry, was born in September 1984.
-Both of them were raised at Kensington Palace in London, and Highgrove House in Gloucestershire.
+The brothers were raised at Kensington Palace in London, and at Highgrove House in Gloucestershire.

 Known informally as "Wills" within his family, William was nicknamed "Willy" by his brother and "Wombat" by his mother.
-Diana wished her sons to obtain broader and more typical life experiences beyond royal upbringing, taking them to Walt Disney World, McDonald's, AIDS clinics and shelters for the homeless.
-The biographer Robert Lacey asserts that William, described as a "rambunctious" and "bratty" child, became "more reflective" with a "noticeably quiet character" as he began boarding school.
-Diana was reported to have described William as "my little wise old man" on whom she started to rely as her confidant by his early teens.
+Diana sought to give her sons broader and more typical life experiences beyond a royal upbringing, taking them to Walt Disney World, McDonald's, AIDS clinics, and shelters for the homeless.
+According to the biographer, Robert Lacey, William – described as a "rambunctious" and "bratty" child – became "more reflective", with a "noticeably quiet character", after he began boarding school.
+Diana was reported to have described him as "my little wise old man", and by his early teens she had begun to rely on him as a confidant.

 Shaking hands with Barbara Bush, 1991.
 His mother, Diana, and brother, Harry, look on.